qcappart/learning-DD/README.md

 For the moment, this repository contains the implementation for the [Maximum Independent Set Problem](https://en.wikipedia.org/wiki/Maximal_independent_set) and the [Maximum Cut Problem](https://en.wikipedia.org/wiki/Maximum_cut).

+This work has been accepted and presented at AAAI-19 conference, that was held  in Honolulu, Hawaii, USA.

 Please be aware that this project is still at research level.

 ## Overview of the repository